fluidecho/naked-websocket/README.md

   });
   socket.pipe(parser);

-  if ( socket.body ) {    // if server message was trailing connection, emit so can parse.
+  if ( socket.body ) {    // if server message was trailing connection header, emit so can parse.
     socket.emit('data', socket.body);
   }